hdinizribeiro/udacity-project-2/README.md

 After install tools follow thes steps:

 1. Navigate to the root of the project
-2. Run the command `docker compose up -d`
+2. Run the command `docker compose up -d`.

+    **Note**: This command will run a local postgres database on port 5432 with these credentials: User: postgres, Password: postgres

 3. Still on the root of the project, run the command `yarn migrate`
 4. Create a `.env` file on the root of the project, use .envTemplate file to check the necessary environment variables.
 5. Run `yarn test` to check if all tests are passing
-6. Run `yarn watch` to start the application in watch mode
+6. Run `yarn watch` to start the application in watch mode on port 300

 ## Additional info for the reviewer